timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-08-19
+# Objectives for Today 2026-08-21

 - Just chill, and stuff; getting started
-- Write an article for (softly) promoting Rushcremental.
+- Planning out promotional campaign for Rushcremental release on the 15th
-- Request keys for influencer campaigns...
+- Writing for promotional campaign of Rushcremental.
-- Update the suggest price changes...
+- Solving how "movement" or "the core" of Turn by Turn works...

 ## Events / Notices / Coming Soon